IIInitiationnn/BloodEmporium/README.md

 A program to automatically level the Bloodweb in the game Dead by Daylight.

+## Developer Notes
+Development on this program has been discontinued.
+Assets for icon recognition are outdated as of Dead by Daylight Patch 5.7.0, and any new addons, items, offerings, and perks will not be recognised from this update onwards.

 ### Overview
 - Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
 - Uses game icon files to identify nodes on the Bloodweb.